joinpursuit/Pursuit-Core-Web/projects/WritingGoodReadmes.md

 You can also write plain html in your markdown and it will be rendered as you expect.

-For example, a common thing is to use the solution tag to enable interactive dropdowns.
+For example, a common thing is to use the details and summary tags to enable interactive dropdowns.

 ```html
 <details>